Parallaxes/rs-protohackers/data/p00-smoke-test.md

-0: Smoke Test
+# 0: Smoke Test

-View leaderboard

 Deep inside Initrode Global's enterprise management framework lies a component that writes data to a server and expects to read the same data back.
-(Think of it as a kind of distributed system delay-line memory).
+(Think of it as a kind of distributed system [delay-line memory](https://en.wikipedia.org/wiki/Delay-line_memory)).
 We need you to write the server to echo the data back.

 Accept TCP connections.